 - Root canal sinus drainage

-- Sinus infection after root canal
+- Problems after a root canal

-- Stomach problems during a root canal
+- Old root canal problems

 - Sinus pain after root canal